THURSDAY, MAY 8–SUNDAY, MAY 11

 Meredith Hall’s memoir, Without a Map (Beacon Press), was a New York Times Bestseller, and was named Kirkus “Best Book,” BookSense “Pick of the Year,” and Elle magazine’s “Reader’s Pick.”
 Without a Map was also included on Oprah’s “Top Ten Memoirs to Read” list.
 Hall’s first essay won the Pushcart Prize and was a “Notable Essay” in Best American Essays.
 She was awarded the $50,000 Gift of Freedom Award from A Room of Her Own Foundation, and received the Maine Arts Commission’s Individual Artist Fellowship.
 Hall was honored by the Council of Literary Magazines and Presses as their “Emerging Writer in Nonfiction” in 2008, and she was included in Flavorwire’s “17 Essays by Female Writers that Everyone Should Read.”
 Her essays and poems have appeared in The New York Times, Washington Post, Southern Review, Kenyon Review, Gettysburg Review and many other journals and anthologies.
 Hall writes reviews for the Washington Post and Boston Globe.
 She teaches in the MFA program at the University of New Hampshire. www.meredithhall.org

 Jeffrey Thomson is the author of four books of poems, including Birdwatching in Wartime (Carnegie Mellon 2009), winner of the 2010 Maine Literary Award for Poetry, and Renovation (Carnegie Mellon 2005).
 He has also published an anthology of emerging poets: From the Fishouse: An Anthology of Poems that Sing, Rhyme, Resound, Syncopate, Alliter¬ate, and Just Plain Sound Great, co-edited with Camille Dungy and Matt O’Donnell (Persea Books, 2009).
 He has won fellowships from the National Endowment for the Arts, the Pennsylvania Arts Commission, and, most recently, was named the 2008 Individual Arts Fellow in the Literary Arts by the Maine Arts Commission.
-He is an associate professor of creative writing at the University of Maine Farmington. www.jeffreythomson.com
+He is a professor of creative writing at the University of Maine Farmington. www.jeffreythomson.com

 Lewis Robinson is the author of the novel Water Dogs (Random House, 2009), a New York Times Editors’ Choice selection, and Officer Friendly and Other Stories (HarperCollins, 2003), winner of the PEN/Oakland-Josephine Miles Award and a Whiting Award.
 His short fiction and essays have appeared in Tin House, The Missouri Review, Sports Illustrated, the New York Times Book Review, and on NPR’s program Selected Shorts.
 Robinson lives in Portland where he is at work on his third book. www.lewisrobinson.com